LokeshDuddu25/LokeshDuddu25/README.md

 🏦 Bank Customer Details Analysis – SQL + Python integration for business insights

 Sentiment Analysis Using Natural Language Processing: Built a Machine Learning (Natural Language Processing) model with 85% accuracy

+🌱At the moment, I am expanding my expertise in the realms of advanced analytics and business intelligence.
+My mission is to establish data-driven solutions that enable organizations to make decisions with greater confidence.📌